anindex/lgp/README.md

 python3 examples/experiment_prediction.py
 ```

-The experiment data will be saved in folder `lgp/data/experiments`.
+The experiment data will be saved as pickle file in folder `lgp/data/experiments`, rename it to a more shorter name.
 To visulize data result, please run:

 ```
 python3 examples/process_data.py --name <your data>.p